 “A beautifully restored townhouse hotel wrapped around a tranquil courtyard, with an excellent bar and a pool”

 The rooms and suites have been skilfully woven into the structure of the old house - all are different, and all are packed with original features.
 One is clad in handsome oak panelling; another sits in the former kitchen, with sofas beneath a huge stone hearth.
 There’s also a trio of azulejo-lined lounges, a bar serving the kind of sophisticated drinks you’d expect (including 10 different takes on the G&T), and even a secret passageway hidden behind a revolving dresser.
 Perhaps the biggest draw is the tiered courtyard outside, where daybeds and glowing lanterns are scattered among pots of fragrant roses and jacaranda.
-Crowning it all is the palm-shaded pool on the upper level, where you can lie back, gaze out over the rooftops to the River Tagus beyond, and completely forget you’re in one of Europe’s busiest capitals.
+Crowning it all is a small palm-shaded pool on the upper level, where you can lie back, gaze out over the rooftops to the River Tagus beyond, and completely forget you’re in one of Europe’s busiest capitals.

 - A wonderful respite from the noise and heat of the city - and it’s one of the few boutique hotels in Lisbon with its own pool